Young woman on a train listening to music on headphones and looking at her smartphone.

 Here are a few music streaming providers with free versions worth considering.
 These all offer a completely free service you can use on an ongoing basis, though some such as Spotify also offer limited free trials of their paid-for service.

-SPOTIFY
+SPOTIFY FREE

 Spotify logo.

 You can listen for free on smartphones and tablets via the Spotify app, but you can only listen on shuffle (you can skip six times per hour) and you must be online.
-If you pay to upgrade to Premium you can listen ad-free, play any song or album on-demand, and download and listen to music offline.

 • More info & features

-Spotify offers an array of clever extra features to both free and Premium users, such as being able to follow what friends are listening and find music already on your computer, phone or tablet and add it to your Spotify library, so you can listen to it on other devices just by logging in to your account.
+Spotify offers an array of extra features to both free and Premium users, such as being able to follow what friends are listening to and find music already on your computer, phone or tablet and add it to your Spotify library, so you can listen to it on other devices just by logging in to your account.

 Spotify automatically generates daily and weekly personalised mixes and playlists based on the artists you follow and tracks you listen to most.
 This feature is available to free users as well as subscribers.